cyanxiao/midori/README.md

   - Randomizing the order of the trials.
   - Switching between different treatments.
   - ...
-- **What is an orchestrator?** Mitori is meant to be a local tool that manipulates the remote cluster to run the experiments using SSH.
+- **What is an orchestrator?** Midori is meant to be a local tool that manipulates the remote cluster to run the experiments using SSH.
 In this way, the overhead of the experiment on the remote cluster is minimized.

 <div align="center">
   <img src="./illustrations/communication.png" alt="Midori as an orchestrator" width="50%">